christianThardy/christianThardy.github.io/tom-interpretability.md

 <br>

-These features suggest that the model is building an internal representation of the physical setup described in the passage, tracking where objects and actors are placed.
+These features suggest that the model is building an internal representation of the physical setup described in the passage, tracking where objects and subjects are placed.
 It’s also clear that several features are responsible for keeping track of John and Mark's movements and actions.

 <br>